 It very easily folds very compactly -- the seat simply removes from the frame, and a special hook on the underside secures it to the frame flat for carrying.
 Simple, effective!
-And at 16 pounds it's not a backbreaker, making it the ideal chair for playing in local theater pit orchestras, college ensembles, and more.
+And at a little over 20 pounds it's not a backbreaker, making it the ideal chair for playing in local theater pit orchestras, college ensembles, and more.

 - Dimensions: (W)16.5" x (D)23" x (H)36.5"

 - Height Range: from 12.5" to 33.5", in 2" increments

 Like the lightweight chair, the low-profile frame is made of powder-coated steel, so it doesn't "stand out" on stage - but has a classy, understated look.
 It also has a small footprint - which makes it less likely someone will trip over the legs trying to scuttle by on a crowded stage!